AdamMinton/query-builder/README.md

 6. This repo has a `manifest.lkml` file.
 Either drag & upload this file into your Looker project, or create a `manifest.lkml` with the same content.
 Change the `id` and `label` as needed.

-7. Create a `model` LookML file in your project.
-The name doesn't matter but the convention is to name it the same as the project— in this case, helloworld-js.

-   - Add a connection in this model.
-   - [Configure the model you created](https://docs.looker.com/data-modeling/getting-started/create-projects#configuring_a_model) so that it has access to the selected connection.
-   We do this because Looker permissions data access via models— In order to grant / limit access to an extension, it must be associated with a model.

-8. Connect the project to Git.
+7. Connect the project to Git.
 This can be done in multiple ways:

 - Create a new repository on GitHub or a similar service, and follow the instructions to [connect your project to Git](https://docs.looker.com/data-modeling/getting-started/setting-up-git-connection)
 - A simpler but less powerful approach is to set up git with the "Bare" repository option which does not require connecting to an external Git Service.

-9. Commit the changes and deploy them to production through the Project UI.
+8. Commit the changes and deploy them to production through the Project UI.

-10. Reload the page and click the `Browse` dropdown menu.
+9. Reload the page and click the `Browse` dropdown menu.
 You will see the extension in the list.
    - The extension will load the JavaScript from the `url` provided in the `application` definition.
 By default, this is http://localhost:8080/bundle.js.
 If you change the port your server runs on in the package.json, you will need to also update it in the manifest.lkml.
    - Refreshing the extension page will bring in any new code changes from the extension template, although some changes will hot reload.